genesiscommunitysuccess/docs/docs/03_server-modules/09_inter-process-messages/02_genesisset.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-GenesisSet is a generic format for sending and receiving messages between Genesis processes.
+`GenesisSet` is a generic message format used to send data between Genesis processes.
 The information in the messages must be stored as key-value pairs.
 A GenesisSet can store integers, booleans, text, etc. Importantly, it can also contain other GenesisSets.

 In this section, we give you some examples that illustrate usage and structure.